 The school may require documentation explaining the reason for the student's absence.
 In the event of any absence, the student's parent or guardian is required to call the school's attendance line, 309-945-0110, before 10:00 a.m. to explain the absence.
-If a call has not been made to the attendance line by 10:00 am on the day of the student's absence, a school official will call home to inquire why the student is not in school.
+If a call has not been made to the attendance line by 10:00 a.m. on the day of the student's absence, a school official will call home to inquire why the student is not in school.
 If a parent or guardian cannot be contacted, the absence will be marked as "uncleared."
 If no parent or guardian contact is made within 24 hours of an "uncleared" absence, the absence will be marked as truant, and the appropriate discipline will be assigned.
 Once truancy discipline has been assigned, it cannot be changed.

-10 Day Absence Policy: When a student reaches a total of 10 (excused/unexcused) days of absence, the student may be dropped from GHS enrollment.
+10 Day Absence Policy: At Administration discretion, extra-curricular activities that cause a student to miss any part of the school day may be deferred upon receipt of the 10 Day Absence Policy letter.
+When a student reaches a total of 10 (excused/unexcused) days of absence, the student may be dropped from GHS enrollment.
 The parent/guardian may re-enroll the student but will be charged a re-enrollment fee.